-The Early Years Special Educational Needs service provides county wide support for young children who have significant learning needs.
+The Early Years Special Educational Needs service provides county wide support for young children who have complex special educational needs.
 Teams are based throughout Derbyshire and travel from Ripley, Chesterfield and Buxton.

 The service consists of the Derbyshire Portage Service (DPS) and Early Years SEN Specialist teachers.
-All members of the team have experience and expertise in working with children who have complex needs and need extra help and encouragement to learn.
+All members of the team have experience and expertise in working with children who have complex needs.

-Portage Home Visitors work with parents and children at home, Specialist Teachers in Early Years settings.
-All staff will also support the child as they transition into new or different provisions, they will help access funding streams or additional resources and be sure that the child has every opportunity to succeed through the next phase of their education.
+Portage Home Visitors work with parents and children at home, Specialist Teachers in non-maintained early years settings.
+All staff will also support the child as they transition into new or different provisions.
+They will help access funding streams or additional resources and be sure that the child has every opportunity to succeed through the next phase of their education.

-Specialist Teachers and Portage Home Visitors also deliver an extensive range of training, which is available to maintained, non-maintained (private, independent and voluntary sector) nurseries, parents, DCC employees and other support services.
+Specialist Teachers and Portage Home Visitors deliver an extensive range of training, which is available to maintained, non-maintained (private, independent and voluntary sector) nurseries, parents, DCC employees and other support services.
 Training includes Makaton, sensory processing, ASD, promoting positive behaviour and much more.
-We offer bespoke training and will cater for your individual requirements on request.
+The service offers bespoke training and will cater for your individual requirements on request.